drougui/ppudd/README.md

 Finally:
 - the input directory contains the generated .rddl file describing the POMDP problem;
-- the output directory contains the translated .spudd_sperseus file describing it with tree (lisp-like format).
+- the output directory contains the translated .spudd_sperseus file describing it with trees (lisp-like format).

 ## Reference